-Strong data security must also be a major component of your RIM strategy.
+Strong data security must also be a major component of your records and information strategy.
 A data breach doesn’t just compromise your business, but also potentially the personal and sensitive information of customers and clients.
 A business that is the victim of a data breach where customer information has become vulnerable can be subject to large fines and lawsuits.

 Establishing policies and procedures that keep your organization compliant with regulations governing the security and privacy of sensitive information protects both your business and those whose data you’ve collected.
 Limiting the existence of critical information to managed systems will go a long way towards reducing the risk of a data breach.

+Documents should be findable to the people who need them.
 When you need to locate data and files for audits, litigation purposes or simply just to review, ensuring that you can do so easily and securely should be a part of your RIM strategy.
-Today’s technology offers the means to establish security parameters allowing authorized access to files and data with ease.
+Today’s enterprise information technology offers the means to establish security parameters allowing authorized access to files and data with ease.
 These systems should be managed intentionally and with care to ensure they remain the source of truth for the information they contain, and they should be integrated as fully as possible with other systems to allow easy retention management.

-The purging of physical records and documents that you are no longer required to keep, whether it be that the data has expired or that the information has been securely backed up, is also a critical part of a RIM strategy, as it is the endpoint for most retention strategies.
+The destruction of physical records and documents that you are no longer required to keep, whether it be that the data has expired or that the information has been securely backed up, is also a critical part of an information management strategy, as it is the endpoint for most retention strategies.

 In the end, that’s what makes the information lifecycle a lifecycle – each element, standing on its own, represents a single tactic or series of tactics that are component of a wider strategy of value creation, risk reduction, and business intelligence.

-For more on how information can be harnessed to enable better business decisions, read our ebook: Risks and Opportunities of Managing Information Chaos
+For more on how information can be harnessed to enable better information management best practices and business decisions, read our eBook: Risks and Opportunities of Managing Information Chaos